Volunteer with REACT

 How do I become a REACT Responder?

-Before you can deploy as a REACT Responder, you must successfully complete our intensive Responder training programme.
-The first step in the training is to register on our Volunteer Portal and complete the online Foundation Course.
-The course takes 2 – 3 hours to complete and is packed with information about who we are, what humanitarian response work involves and what it means to be a Responder.
+1. Register on our dedicated Volunteer Portal and complete the online Foundation Course.
+This course takes 2 – 3 hours to complete and is packed with information about REACT, what it takes to be a humanitarian and what response work involves.
+You will also learn about everything that's required to be a Responder.

-What does a REACT Responder do?
+What do REACT Responders do?

 • Assisting in flooded areas